ndd21/PHYS281/docs/demo-numpy.md

 3
 ```

-or using a comma to separate the rows and columns, e.g.,:
+or using a comma to separate the indices of the rows and columns, e.g.,:

 ```python
 print(x[0, 2])  # get the value from the 1st row and 3rd column